hotmeshio/sdk-typescript/README.md

 ## Composition
 While the simplest graphs are linear, detailing a consistent sequence of non-cyclical activities, graphs can be layered to represent intricate business scenarios.
 Some can even be designed to accommodate long-lasting workflows that span months.
 For more details, check out the [Composable Workflow Guide](./docs/composable_workflow.md).

-## Distributed Orchestration
-HotMesh is a distributed orchestration engine.
-Refer to the [Distributed Orchestration Guide](./docs/distributed_orchestration.md) for a detailed breakdown of the approach.

 ## System Lifecycle
 Gain insight into HotMesh's monitoring, exception handling, and alarm configurations via the [System Lifecycle Guide](./docs/system_lifecycle.md).

+## Distributed Orchestration | System Overview
+HotMesh is a distributed orchestration engine.
+Refer to the [Distributed Orchestration Guide](./docs/distributed_orchestration.md) for a high-level overview of the approach.

+## Distributed Orchestration | System Design
+HotMesh is more than Redis and TypeScript.
+The theory that underlies the architecture is applicable to any number of data storage and streaming backends: [A Message-Oriented Approach to Decentralized Process Orchestration](https://zenodo.org/records/12168558).